-Fascia, Function, and Medical Applications is essential reading for medical and allied health practitioners who want to bring scientific insights of the importance of fascia to human health into their clinical practice.
+Fascia, Function, and Medical Applications is essential reading for medical and allied health practitioners who want to bring scientific insights of the importance of fascia to human health into their clinical practices.

 Fully illustrated in color, this book presents the latest scientific knowledge of fascia and explains insights into problems like chronic pain and myriad musculoskeletal symptoms that may not respond to conventional treatments.
 It gives practitioners the information they need to make better decisions to improve the health of patients often without pharmaceuticals or surgeries.

-This is a cutting edge practical guide and will appeal to researchers, physicians, and clinicians alike.
+This is a cutting-edge, practical guide that will appeal to researchers, physicians, and clinicians alike.

 Section 1: Fascia

 1. De Fabrica Humani Corporis – Fascia as the Fabric of the Body

 Jaap van der Wal

 4. Physiology of the Fascia